Safeguarding at Glebefields

 Child in Need: this would be led by a Social Worker, and Ms Charmwell will work alongside them and other agencies to support the family.
 Meetings will be every 6 weeks and held in school.

-Early Help: this would be led by a Family Support Worker, and Mrs Woodward will work alongside them and other agencies to support the family.
+Early Help: this would be led by a Family Support Worker, and Mrs Goren will work alongside them and other agencies to support the family.
 Meetings will be every 6 weeks and held in school.

 Looked after Child: this would be led by a Social Worker.
 Ms Heather and Ms Charmwell will work alongside them and other agencies to support the family.
 Meetings are held every term in school, and other related meetings twice a year.

-As part of a child having support in this way, Ms Charmwell & Mrs Woodward will complete ‘Wishes and Feelings’ work.
+As part of a child having support in this way, Ms Charmwell & Mrs Goren will complete ‘Wishes and Feelings’ work.
 This enables the child’s voice to be heard and their feelings and opinions understood.
-Ms Charmwell and Mrs Woodward will then talk about this in meetings, acting as their advocate.
+Ms Charmwell and Mrs Goren will then talk about this in meetings, acting as their advocate.
 They will also work closely with teaching staff so they can talk about how children are getting on in school in planned meetings.